International Legion (Ukraine): South Korea

 On 7 March 2022, the Ukrainian Embassy in Seoul reported it had received some 100 applications from South Korean volunteers.
 Various news sources claim a well-known South Korean Navy SEAL team is already in Ukraine fighting, which includes YouTube/TV celebrity Ken Rhee.
 The Ukrainian Embassy declined to verify the number of South Korean volunteer soldiers who have departed for Ukraine, citing "security reasons".

 The Republic of Korea Marine Corps reported on 22 March 2022 that a Marine from the 1st Marine Division deserted from his unit and traveled to Ukraine to fight with the Legion.
 State Border Guard Service of Ukraine guards prohibited him from entering after Seoul passed information about him going AWOL before crossing the Polish-Ukrainian border.
 On 28 March, it was reported the deserter evaded being arrested and was on his way to join the legion.

 Damien Magrou reported to South Korean media on 28 March that South Korean volunteers are already deployed and fighting Russian troops.

-On 30 March, Ken Rhee mentioned that he's involved in creating volunteer-based special forces units in cooperation with the Ukrainian military.
-In May 2022, Rhee has been deployed in various special forces operations, working with other volunteers with special forces background with the Ukrainian Spetsnaz.
-On May 20, Rhee was reported to be injured in the field, but is expected to make a recovery when he goes back to South Korea.
-Rhee mentioned that he's willing to be investigated by the police over his presence in Ukraine and has politely turned down Ukrainian nationality.
+On 30 March, Ken Rhee mentioned that he was involved in creating volunteer-based special forces units in cooperation with the Ukrainian military.
+In May 2022, Rhee had been deployed in various special forces operations, working with other volunteers with special forces background with the Ukrainian Spetsnaz.
+On 20 May, Rhee was reported to be injured in the field, but was expected to make a recovery when he goes back to South Korea.
+Rhee mentioned that he is willing to be investigated by the police over his presence in Ukraine and has politely turned down Ukrainian nationality.
 The Seoul Metropolitan Police Agency is in the process of adding his name to a no-fly list.

-On June 18, 2022, the South Korean government is checking claims that four South Korean nationals are killed in action fighting with the legion.
+On 18 June 2022, the South Korean government is checking claims that four South Korean nationals are killed in action fighting with the legion.
 The report also mentioned that 13 South Koreans are working in the legion.

-On February 23, 2023, anonymous South Korean volunteers were interviewed, including a volunteer named Kim who used to be a commando with the Republic of Korea Army Special Warfare Command and last worked under the NIS for nine years before he went to Ukraine.
+On 23 February 2023, anonymous South Korean volunteers were interviewed, including a volunteer named Kim who used to be a commando with the Republic of Korea Army Special Warfare Command and last worked under the NIS for nine years before he went to Ukraine.

+On 8 July 2023, Kim Jae-kyung was reported to have returned from Ukraine, serving in the 3rd Battalion of the International Legion as a combat medic/drone gunner.
+He has been campaigning in Seoul to spare any stockpiled ammo from the South Korean military to Ukraine to help in its counteroffensive.